Ammaar-Alam/cos-226/kdtree/readme.txt

 the person who designed it. i hope they stub their toe every step they take for the next two weeks.

-also if i get points deducted for the 'fully' filling out the table i will find the person grading this. istg i have nothing to lose after this assignment <3
+also if i get points deducted for not 'fully' filling out the table i will find the person grading this. istg i have nothing to lose after this assignment <3

 here's proof i have a test class for this since it's not technically in my main